Voter Registration Drives

 Any individual or organization can register voters.
 There is no training or enrollment requirement.
 However, our office is available to answer questions and share best practices.
 For assistance, contact the Elections Division at (651) 215-1440 or firstname.lastname@example.org.

-Volunteers who will be helpings others register to vote or obtain an absentee ballot can view this video tutorial to learn about current election laws, including new changes in effect for the 2014 General Election.
+Volunteers who will be helpings others register to vote or obtain an absentee ballot can view this video tutorial to learn about current election laws, including new changes in effect in 2014.

 You can help voters fill out a form and, with the voter’s permission, mail or drop off the form on their behalf.
 You can help a voter submit an online application, as long as it is done with the voter’s consent and in their presence.
 Make sure the voter understands the eligibility requirements for voting before signing.